 IN YOUR LATEST BOOK SERIES YOU COMBINE YOUR PASSION FOR TRAVELLING WITH LITERATURE FOR CHILDREN.
 CAN YOU TELL US MORE ABOUT THIS PROJECT?

-I am an author of two novels and a poetry collection.
+I am an author of ten books including novels and a poetry collection.
 However, most of my creativity is dedicated to the children’s world nowadays.
 I do a lot of book readings in local libraries and give talks to students and pupils.
 My book series “Captain Parachute”, consisting of 3 books, is full of adventures and world travels, so children can learn new things and have fun at the same time.
 For example, do you know how much does a Boeing 737 weight?
 Or what does the “date line” present?
 If not, feel free to reach for my book!

 YOU DID A LOT OF CHARITY WORK.
 TELL US MORE ABOUT IT.